Feromond/budget_tracker_tui/README.md

   - **Cross-Device Sync:** You can set your data file path to a cloud-synced folder (iCloud, Google Drive, Dropbox, OneDrive, etc.) to automatically sync your budget data across multiple devices.
 Just point the data file path to a location within your cloud storage folder!
 - **Target Budget:**
   - Set a monthly target budget in settings.
 This will show a budget line in summary charts.
+- **Hourly Rate:**
+  - (Optional) Set your hourly earning rate to toggle a view that shows transaction costs in "hours worked".
+- **Fuzzy Search:**
+  - Enable or disable the fuzzy search input for category selection.
 - **Config File:**
   - The application's settings are saved in a `config.json` file, which is stored in your OS's **config directory**:
     - **Linux:** `~/.config/BudgetTracker/config.json`